-It is asked that individuals check out no more than five (5) items at any one time in order to better assure that materials are available for everyone to use.
-Additional items may be checked out when the first items are returned.
+Individual students are allowed to check out a maximum five (5) items at any one time in order to better assure that materials are available for everyone to use.
+Additional items may be checked out when items are returned.

 Due to risk and liability factors, iPads and other technology are to be used only on the clinic site and are not to be taken home.
 The exceptions are the times when clients are seen off-site and the use of the technology is approved by a Clinic Instructor or Director.
 Technology is kept in secured storage units that are locked at all times.
 Students are not to check out audiometers or screening materials unless they are completing a UNMSLHC scheduled screening or with approval by the Clinic Director.

-Donated items must first be approved by the Clinic Director prior to drop off.
-In general, only current textbooks and resources, items in good condition, and items not already available in the library are approved.
+Donated test and therapy materials must first be approved by the Clinic Director prior to drop off.
+In general, only current textbooks and resources and items in good condition are approved.